Michael Avenatti Responds To Sentencing of Michael Cohen

 — Michael Avenatti (@MichaelAvenatti) December 12, 2018

 Michael Cohen has been sentenced to 36 months in jail for the incident.
 He was charged with lying to Congress, breaking campaign finance laws, and tax evasion.
 Cohen’s office and home were raided by federal agents back in April.
-In a shocking move, he later turned on Trump, confessing that he had been ordered to make payments to Daniels and another woman in exchange for their silence.
+In a shocking move, he later turned on Trump, claiming that he had been ordered to make payments to Daniels — and another woman — in exchange for their silence.

 Although Trump continues to deny any involvement with Stormy Daniels, he has admitted to knowing about the payments — after first insisting he had no idea they had happened at all.
-He now contends that the payments were a private transaction and therefore not bound by campaign-finance laws.

 Cohen eventually cooperated with officials in the hopes of reducing his sentence, but Judge William H. Pauley III stated in court that the nature and breadth of the crimes demanded a heavy sentence.

 Michael Avenatti is dealing with legal issues of his own.
-According to The Daily Beast, he stands accused of domestic abuse against his girlfriend back in November, a charge he aggressively denies.
+According to the Daily Beast, he stands accused of domestic abuse against his girlfriend back in November, a charge he aggressively denies.
 He also had to contend with a public rift with his famous client over setting up a fundraising site in her name without her consent, although it appears the two have since reconciled.